 Save your valuable cooking fuel for winter or emergencies.
 I saw Polish sausage marked down today to $1 each (from over $3.50) so got one and can cooked it with a pack of beef wieners with a few drops of Worcestershire sauce.
-Because the can cooker is so tightly sealed, you don't even need to add Hickory chips.
-It flavors itself from whatever's inside.

 I am moving into a home thats total electric which means my stove is electric.
 Any advice on what I could use as an alternative to the stove for cooking if the electric is out during inclement weather?